“Charm is deceitful and beauty is vain, but [the one] who fears the Lord. . .shall be praised.”

 In the secular world we idolize professional athletes and actors.
 Amazingly, we allow them to speak on topics they have no knowledge of.
 Many times their value systems are so distorted they give the wrong signals to our young people.

 The best thing we can do for celebrities is pray for them—that God would put them under conviction to accept salvation.
-Also, we should not promote celebrities in front of our young people.
-Instead, build up the pastor—one who is true to the Word.
-Or find heroes in the past who had good values in their lives: George Washington, Abraham Lincoln, and the like.
+Speak highly of godly men and women in positions of leadership in your life and the lives of your kids.
+Find heroes in the past who had good values in their lives and discuss what living that out looks like in today’s culture and context.

 Remember, we are all equal in God’s sight.
 All He desires is for our hearts to be completely His (see 2 Chronicles 16:9).